-The Bank seeks to ensure it is able to appropriately and effectively identify and prevent or manage potential conflicts.
-It may prevent or manage potential conflicts through avoidance, establishing Information Barriers (Chinese Walls) or acting with an appropriate level of independence and/or by providing appropriate disclosure of the conflict to affected clients.
+The Bank seeks to ensure it is able to appropriately and effectively identify and manage potential conflicts.
+It may manage potential conflicts through avoidance, establishing Information Barriers (Chinese Walls) or acting with an appropriate level of independence and/or by providing appropriate disclosure of the conflict to affected clients.

-In determining whether there is or may be a conflict of interest to which the Policy applies, the Bank considers whether there is a risk of damage to the client, taking into account whether the Bank or its employee:
+In determining whether there is or may be a conflict of interest to which the Policy applies, the Bank considers whether there is a material risk of damage to the client, taking into account whether the Bank or its employee:

-- is likely to make a financial gain, or avoid a financial loss, at the expense of the client; - has an interest in the outcome of a service provided to the client or of a transaction carried out on behalf of the client, which is distinct from the client's interest in that outcome; - has a financial or other incentive to favour the interest of another client or group of clients over the interests of the client; - carries on the same business as the client; or - receives or will receive from a person other than the client, an inducement in relation to a service provided to the client in the form of monetary or non-monetary benefits or services.
+- is likely to make a financial gain, or avoid a financial loss, at the expense of the client; - has an interest in the outcome of a service provided to the client or of a transaction carried out on behalf of the client, which is distinct from the client's interest in that outcome; - has a financial or other incentive to favour the interest of another client or group of clients over the interests of the client: - carries on the same business as the client; or - receives or will receive from a person other than the client, an inducement in relation to a service provided to the client in the form of monies, goods or services, other than the standard commission or fee for that service.